dsmsuite/dsmsuite.github.io/user_guide_cpp.md

 	* The found elements and dependencies are written to the OutputFilename.
 	* At the end of the analysis the percentage of the relations that could be resolved is shown.
 This is an indication of the reliability of the dependency model.
 * If the percentage lower than 100% look at the log files to find out the reason.
-* Optionally perform transformations on the the OutputFilename.
-See [User guide](user_guide) for details.
 * Convert the OutputFilename into a DSM file.
 See [User guide](user_guide) for details.
 * Open the DSM file in the Viewer.